Henderson charges into a share of lead at ANA Inspiration

 It was the hottest day of the tournament, the temperature climbing just past 100 degrees late in the day, helped by a mild haze from California fires that kept the sun from burning brighter.
 Korda was among those with an umbrella on the back nine to fend off the sun.

-Korda, the 22-year-old going for her first major, began to claw her way back with a birdie on the par-5 11th, a gap wedge to 3 feet for birdie on the 12th and a pitching wedge just over the bunker that rolled out to 5 feet for birdie on the 15th, regaining a share of the lead.
+Korda began to claw her way back with a birdie on the par-5 11th, a gap wedge to 3 feet for birdie on the 12th and a pitching wedge just over the bunker that rolled out to 5 feet for birdie on the 15th, regaining a share of the lead.

-She laid up on the par-5 18th but left her wedge about 18 feet above the hole and had to settle for a par.

-Thompson, four behind to start the round, got back in the game quickly with a two-shot swing on Korda on consecutive holes.
-Thompson holed a 35-foot birdie putt on the par-3 fifth, where Korda three-putted for bogey, and then Korda made her double bogey on the next hole.
-Thompson hit a short wedge to a foot to close out the back nine and appeared to be making her move.
+Thompson, four behind to start the round, got back in the game quickly with three birdies in five holes, and another birdie on the par-5 ninth had her headed the right direction.
+But that was the last birdie she made.
+Her best putt was a 15-footer for par on No. 13.

 Ten players were separated by four shots, a group that included Carlota Ciganda at 9-under 207 and former Mission Hills winner Stacy Lewis another shot back.
 Both shot 67,